radical-cybertools/HT-BAC/README.md

 ### 2.2 Free Energy Calculations (`htbac-fecalc`)

-In this example we run a set of 64 free energy calculations using AMBER / [MMPBSA.py](http://pubs.acs.org/doi/abs/10.1021/ct300418h).
-For demonstration purposes, the input data for all 32 tasks is identical, but this can obvisouly be changed easily.
+In this example we run a set of 8 free energy calculations using AMBER / [MMPBSA.py](http://pubs.acs.org/doi/abs/10.1021/ct300418h).
+For demonstration purposes, the input data for all 8 tasks is identical, but this can obvisouly be changed easily.

 #### Check the Enironment

 Before you start running large simulations on a resource, you should run `htbac-fecalc --checkenv` at least once to ensure that the environment is ok:

+> To see some additional information about task execution, you can set
+> the environment variable `RADICAL_PILOT_VERBOSE=info`.

 ```
 htbac-fecalc --config=config.py --checkenv